merefield/discourse-chatbot/README.md

 The language model is selected independently for low-, medium-, and high-trust users.
 Each trust level shows a model dropdown for the active provider and hides the other providers' dropdowns.
 The defaults are GPT-4.1 Mini, Claude Sonnet 5, Gemini 3.7 Flash, and Grok 4.6.
 Custom model settings override the active dropdown and custom URLs override the provider's default endpoint for the selected trust level.
 A custom endpoint must implement the selected provider's OpenAI-compatible API shape and receives that provider's key.
 Azure remains available through the custom OpenAI API settings.

-Embedding models and endpoints are configured separately and continue to use `chatbot_open_ai_token`.
+Embedding, vision, and image models are configured independently from the language model.
+Each capability uses the API key for its selected provider: `chatbot_open_ai_token`, `chatbot_anthropic_token`, `chatbot_google_gemini_token`, or `chatbot_x_ai_token`.
 Anthropic does not provide an embedding API, and custom embedding providers must return 1,536-dimensional vectors to fit the existing embedding storage.
-Image generation and editing also continue to use the OpenAI key, independently of the selected chat provider.

 There is an automated part of the setup: upon addition to a Discourse, the plugin currently sets up an AI bot user with the following attributes